 The Executive Communication Training is designed to empower individuals from nonprofits, political organizations, and NGOs to use strategic communication on behalf of the interests of their consumers and their communities.
 This training supports working professionals learn how to cut through the noise of the 24-hour news cycle, online blogosphere, and crowded issue fields, by crafting a message that is sharp, disciplined, and resonates with target audiences.

-Join us for our next training on April 13-14, 2022.
+Next training coming soon.
 This two-day program equips community members with the necessary tools to design and articulate their message to effectively reach target audiences.
 Participants will enjoy a hands-on, interactive experience and have the opportunity to share their presentation and receive direct feedback from our trainers.
 Our workshops are designed to support executives and public-facing staff with a focus on media engagement, public speaking, and persuasive arguments.

 The registration fee is $675.
 It includes parking passes, breakfast, lunch, coffee/ snacks, training materials, professional photos, and individual consultation opportunities.
 In order to maintain a hands-on, interactive environment throughout the training, seats are limited.